maryambkhan/cpnt-262/README.md

 3. **npm security vulnerabilities**

-- I wanted to sole these problems so read the gist and documentation from class did not understood much the watched a video it looked simple but still not able to solve it.
+- I wanted to solve these problems so read the gist and documentation from class did not understood much the watched a video it looked simple but still not able to solve it.

 4. **Git Commits**